Business Strategy Definition Excellence

 - The Strategy contains the key paths chosen to ACHIEVE that vision.

 The formulation of these three elements in the Business strategy definition must be done in a way that makes them easy to implement and even easier to adhere to by the people within that organisation.

 1. Clear and understood Mission or Vision statement

 A clearly defined mission or vision statement is a requirement for any organisation.
 It must always be well communicated but, even more importantly, it needs to be understood by EVERYONE.

 People naturally become more engaged and experience higher levels of motivation when they know with both their brain AND their heart that all the effort is worth it and that they are truly going to accomplish something incredible together.

-The strategy defines how the organisation is going to achieve the strategic objectives before them, along with which directions are chosen in the first place.
-A "clear" strategy implies that people recognise how this strategy is different from that of their competitors, and that there are real choices being made.
+The strategy defines how the company will achieve the strategic objectives it has set for itself, as well as the directions chosen in the first place.
+A "clear" business strategy definition implies that people recognise how this strategy is different from that of their competitors, and that there are real choices being made.